Handbook for quality in cultural Web sites

 I-Checker

-An entry level Web accessibility automated checking tool in Japanese
+An entry level Web accessibility automated checking tool in Japanese from IBM.

 http://www.ibm.co.jp/accessibility/i-checker/index.html